ZsZs73/upload2nc/README.md

 - FTP server, to receive files from the Scanner
 - A custom upload script which is triggered by files received via FTP

+## Security WARNING
+- FTP is an unsecure protocol (username/password are sent in clear text over the network), but I think that it is ok for my home network.
+One can set up a separate VLAN just for the scanner, but it is out of scope of this howto.
+- The file uploaded by the scanner to the OpenWRT will be sent to the Netxtcloud server in encrypted format if your Nextcloud URL starts with https://

 ## Requirements
 - ssh access to your Openwrt Router
 - access to your Nextcloud
 - access to your Brother Printer

 ## Settings on Nextcloud
-Set up afile drop upload share as described here: https://docs.nextcloud.com/server/18/user_manual/files/file_drop.html Password is optional as the share permissions will not let anyone list or download files.
+Set up a file drop upload share as described here: https://docs.nextcloud.com/server/18/user_manual/files/file_drop.html Password is optional as the share permissions will not let anyone list or download files.
 Save the share link, you'll need it later.